FrancoPetosa99/secretWord/README.md

 The game allows only 5 attempts to guess the word otherwhise the game would be over and restart again with a different secret word.

+# secretWord Develpment

-The aplication was built using the following technologies:
+The aplication is built using the following technologies:

 1- HTML and CSS for the layout and styling of the elements on the DOM.